Hugo Konongo

 Hugo Konongo (born 14 February 1992) is a professional footballer who plays as a defender for St-Pryvé St-Hilaire.
-Born in France, he represents the Republic of the Congo at international level.
+Born in France, he plays for the Congo national team.

 Club career

 Konongo joined Clermont Foot in 2014.
 He made his full professional debut in a 1–0 Ligue 2 victory over Le Havre in September 2014.

 On 8 January 2018, Konongo joined the Bulgarian top league team Cherno More on trial.
 A month later, he was approved and signed a professional contract.
 On 17 February, he made his debut in a 1–4 home defeat by Beroe.

 On 11 July 2019, Konongo signed a one-year contract with Romanian club Sepsi OSK.
 On 17 January 2020, he was released by Sepsi OSK.
 In June 2020, Konongo joined French team Béziers.